How to Attract and Retain Young Employees

 Because of changing family dynamics and pushed back life milestones, employers need to provide more family-focused benefits.
 The pandemic highlighted a caregiver crisis, but this was already a reality for most.
 Many employees must take care of their children and elderly parents while balancing their job responsibilities.

-So, how to attract and retain Millennial employees?
-The right programs and good leadership
+So, how to retain young employees?
+Through the right programs and good leadership

 Notably, in the eyes of Gen Z and Millennials, a good workplace starts and ends with the type of person at the helm.
 They will choose to stay with transparent and supportive employers who put up benefits programs that align with these young employees' values.